Maryland Midland Railway: Passenger excursion line

 In less than two years, business on the EnterTRAINment Line quadrupled.
-Because the EL was offering Murder Mystery trains, the State claimed that the EL must collect and remit to the State, the 10% Admissions and Amusement tax.
-The former owners had never collected this tax, and had indicated to the new owners that the "tax manner" was behind them.
+Because the EL was offering Murder Mystery trains, the State claimed that the EL must collect and remit a 10% Admissions and Amusement tax to the State.
+The former owners had never collected this tax, and had indicated to the new owners that it was not needed.

-The EnterTRAINment Line's argument was that the entity was indeed a passenger railroad operating concern, and therefore not subject to local or state taxes, not under the enforcement or jurisdiction of the state, instead, under the jurisdiction of the Interstate Commerce Commission.
-The EnterTRAINment Line published a timetable with fares, one way, or round trip tickets were available to the general public on any train operated by the EL, and it ran over a line that was part of the ICC-defined, "national system".
+The EnterTRAINment Line's argument was that as a passenger railroad, the operation was not subject to local or state taxes and not under the enforcement or jurisdiction of the state.
+Instead, they argued, it fell under the jurisdiction of the Interstate Commerce Commission.
+The EnterTRAINment Line published a timetable with fares, with one way or round trip tickets available to the general public on any train operated by the EL, and it ran over a line that was part of the ICC-defined "national system".

 The State sought back A&A taxes of approximately $300,000.
 Pilcher left the company in about 1994, alleging that his partners had chosen to fight the State's allegations without advice of counsel.
 The case was eventually decided in favor of the State, and the EnterTRAINment line soon stopped running.
-Much of the equipment was leased, and returned to its lessors.
+Much of the equipment had been leased, and was returned to its lessors.
 Other equipment was sold to other tourist railroads, and for a short while, some remnants of a dinner train operated out of the York, PA area.
 EnterTRAINment went out of business in May 1995.

 Since then, Maryland Midland has been a freight-only line, except for occasional trips by stockholders and the Western Maryland Railway Historical Society Museum which is located in an adjoining building in Union Bridge.